| 2nd Lt. Harry

 assigned to D Company as a tank platoon

-On Wednesday, November 5th, the ship sailed for
+November 5th, the ship sailed for Guam but took

-Guam but took a southerly route away from the
+a southerly route away from the main shipping

-main shipping lanes.
-It was at this time
+lanes.
+It was at this time it was joined

-night, November 9th, the soldiers went to bed
+9th, the soldiers went to bed and when they

-November 15th, smoke from an unknown ship was
+from an unknown ship was seen on the

-up its engines, its bow came out of the water,
+engines, its bow came out of the water, and it

-and it shot off in the direction of the
+shot off in the direction of the smoke.
+It

-smoke.
-It turned out the smoke was from a
+turned out the smoke was from a ship that

 When they arrived at Guam on